GeoSURGE: Geo-localization using Semantic Fusion with Hierarchy of Geographic Embeddings: Experiments

 \section{Experiments}

 We perform experiments on publicly available benchmark datasets to have a fair comparison with existing works.
 We provide additional ablation studies to gauge the contribution of our design choices to overall performance.
-We observed that GeoSURGE provides new all-time bests in 22 / 25 metrics measured across five benchmark datasets.
+We observed that GeoSURGE provides state-of-the-art results in 22 / 25 metrics measured across five benchmark datasets.
 Ablation studies indicate that these improvements are mostly due to our geographic and visual representations.

-\textbf{Benchmark Evaluation Protocol} follows the precedent established in previous works to maintain fair comparisons.
+\textbf{Benchmark Evaluation Protocol} follows the precedent established in previous works \cite{clark2023we,jia2024g3,muller2018geolocation,pramanick2022world,vivanco2024geoclip,zhou2024img2loc} to maintain fair comparisons.
 We train GeoSURGE on the MediaEval Placing Tasks 2016 (MP-16) dataset containing more than 4 million images, holding 1\% for validation and the remainder for training.
 We tested GeoSURGE on five benchmark datasets: IM2GPS \cite{hays2008im2gps}, IM2GPS3k \cite{vo2017revisiting}, YFCC4k \cite{vo2017revisiting} and YFCC26k \cite{muller2018geolocation}, and GWS15k \cite{clark2023we}.
 Note, while the GWS15k image dataset has not been publicly released, we use the same set of panorama IDs from the authors that uniquely identify the Google Street View image panoramas from where the original GWS15k was constructed.
-In this way, our results on GWS15k can be directly compared with \cite{clark2023we,vivanco2024geoclip} and avoid differences in results reported from \cite{haas2024pigeon} that may be introduced due to random sampling.
+In this way, our results on GWS15k can be directly compared with \cite{clark2023we,vivanco2024geoclip,campos2026gaea} and avoid differences in results reported from \cite{haas2024pigeon} that may be introduced due to random sampling (result indicated in {gray}).
 Same as \cite{clark2023we}, we average the prediction of the Ten Crop method to provide a single prediction for the entire image.
 As in prior work, we report results using a threshold metric.
 We computed the great circle distance (GCD) from each predicted location to the ground truth location using the Haversine distance.
-After computing the GCDs for all predicted coordinates with respect to the ground truth, we compute the percentage of predictions within five error thresholds: 1km, 5km, 25km, 750km, 2500km.
+After computing the GCDs for all predicted coordinates with respect to the ground truth, we compute the percentage of predictions within five error thresholds: 1km, 25km, 200km, 750km, 2500km.
 These thresholds correspond to 5 levels of localization: street, city, region, country, continent.